Hookan/WebCraft/README.md

 * Provide some APIs for bukkit plugins.
 * Use Fabric instead of Forge
-* Develop a verison in Minecraft 1.12.2.
+* Develop a version that supports Minecraft 1.12.2.
-* Separate our mod from Mod Loaders and let it be a special mod.
+* Separate our mod from Mod Loaders and make it be an independent mod.

 ## How to install WebCraft?